 Alice holds an AB in history and economics from Harvard University with a focus on China and the EU.
 She was research assistant to Ambassador Nicholas Burns, former U.S. Under Secretary of State, at the Harvard Kennedy School of Government’s Belfer Center and undergraduate research fellow at the Weatherhead Center for International Affairs.
 Her senior thesis on Cold War Sino-French relations won the Thomas T. Hoopes Prize.
 She is fluent in Chinese (Mandarin), French and German.

-Catherine holds a BA in Politics (PPS) from Trinity College, Cambridge and a Master’s degree from the London School of Economics specialising in sub-Saharan Africa.
-Her academic research focuses on trade policy.
-Whilst at LSE she served as the Research Director of the LSE SU Emerging Markets Forum.
-Prior to joining Greenmantle, Catherine previously worked for an African investment fund and the United Nations.
-She also spent a year working in an NGO in Guatemala and is fluent in Spanish.
+Catherine holds a BA in Politics (PPS) from Trinity College, Cambridge and a Master’s degree from the London School of Economics.
+While at LSE she served as the Research Director of the LSE SU Emerging Markets Forum.
+Prior to joining Greenmantle, Catherine worked at an African investment fund and the United Nations.
+She is fluent in Spanish.

 Benjamin holds a BA in European Studies from King’s College London, an International Program diploma from Sciences Po Paris, and an LLB from the University of Law in London.
 He practiced law at a City law firm for six years, in London, Tokyo and Paris, where he specialized in energy and infrastructure projects.
 Benjamin has also worked as an advisor on political campaigns in France.
 He is fluent in French.